Teriks/pake/docs/source/multitasking.rst

 the inside of a task, you are in charge of synchronizing output to the task IO queue.

+Pake will synchronize writing a pake task's whole IO queue when the task finishes if you do not specify **--no-sync-output** on the command line, but it will not be able to synchronize the output from tasks you submit to it's threadpool by yourself.

 This usually means writing anything that needs to come in a guaranteed order in one big chunk to the :py:attr:`pake.TaskContext.io` file object.